 - Travel Insurance

 - Nepalese Visa

 - Tips for tour guide and local staff

 - Optional activities

+- Departure tax on leaving Bhutan

 - Miscellaneous expenses drinks and souvenirs etc.

 Joining Arrangements & Transfers

 The group will meet at the hotel in Kathmandu.

 Transfers are provided from/to Kathmandu Airport for all clients arriving on Day 1 of the Land Only itinerary and departing on the last day of the Land Only itinerary.